 For instance, the name “Blood, Sweat & Tears Fitness” might speak well to aspiring bodybuilders or powerlifters.
 But if you’re targeting senior clients?
 That name probably won’t send the right message.

 Consider the language that will resonate most with the people you’re trying to reach and their fitness goals.
 You may even want to write a few words down.
 Then, look at those terms and see if any of them mean something deeper to you or relate to your story.
-What you’ll end up with is a name that’s authentic to you and attractive to your target audience.

-3. Start brainstorming personal training business names.
+3. Start brainstorming personal training business names

 After researching your local market and factoring in your target audience, it’s time to put pen to paper (or fingers to keyboard).
-Start brainstorming names for your PT business by writing down the first ideas that come to mind.
+Start brainstorming names for your Personal Training business by writing down the first ideas that come to mind.
 Don’t overthink these—just get them down.
 They came to you for a reason.

 Then, start to give it a little more thought.
 Think about the services you offer and make a list of words associated with them and some synonyms.
-Try not to be too specific, though.
-If you call yourself “The HIIT Trainer” and then later decide to offer yoga sessions, your name won’t be as true to your business.

 Having a brainstorming session with other fitness professionals in your network might be helpful.
 Or, at the very least, have a few take a look at your ideas after your own sessions.

-When brainstorming a PT business name, one of the first things most trainers consider is using their name.
 Some professionals will argue that this is a bad idea, while others don’t see anything wrong with it.
 The truth is, there are both pros and cons to using your own name for your personal training business brand.

 One of the most obvious advantages of using your name is that it’ll be unique and easily distinguishable from your competition.
 It can make your business feel more relatable, too, showing that there’s a real person behind all the branding.
-Your name will also easily grow with your business if you decide to change or expand your offerings down the road.

 As far as cons go, using your name for your personal trainer business name is pretty common.
 Choosing an overused naming style—especially if it’s used a lot in your local market—can make you seem uninspiring and predictable.
 Your name may also not be the best option if it’s too common or difficult.